Skip to main content

 • MCP Transport Protocols: SSE, Streamable HTTP, Direct HTTP communication

-• Dual MCP Server Management: HTTP proxy + stdio subprocess support (ready for implementation)
+• Dual MCP Server Management: HTTP proxy + stdio subprocess support (implemented)

 • Backend Polling Communication: Outbound-only, firewall-friendly